 Benefits Hall Health In-Network Out-of-Network Premiums The University pays 100% of the Academic Student Employee (ASE) premium and contributes 65% of the cost for dependent premiums.
-Annual Maximum Unlimited Pre-Existing and Transplant Waiting Periods No waiting period Out-of-Pocket Maximum \$1,200 per perso (Includes deductible of \$75 per quarte and medical co-pays r / \$300 per plan year , co-insurance, Unlimited Family Maximum \$2,400 per family, per plan year (Includes \$600 annual deductible, co-insurance, and medical co-pays and Rx cost shares) Unlimited Hall Health First \$1,000 covered in full per plan yr/per ASE (deductible and coinsurance waived).
+Annual Maximum Unlimited Pre-Existing and Transplant Waiting Periods No waiting period Out-of-Pocket Maximum \$1,200 per person, per plan year (Includes deductible of \$75 per quarter / \$300 per plan year , co-insurance, and medical co-pays and Rx cost share) Unlimited Family Maximum \$2,400 per family, per plan year (Includes \$600 annual deductible, co-insurance, and medical co-pays and Rx cost shares) Unlimited Hall Health First \$1,000 covered in full per plan yr/per ASE (deductible and coinsurance waived).
 Then benefits paid at network levels.
 Dependents or UW students not enrolled for classes: benefits are paid at network levels.
-Not Applicable Coinsurance First \$1,000 covered in full per plan yr/per ASE (deductible & coinsurance waived).
+Not Applicable Coinsurance First \$1,000 covered in full per plan yr/per ASE (deductible &amp; coinsurance waived).
 Benefits then paid at network level of 90% of allowed charges.
 Dependents or students not enrolled for UW classes: Benefits are paid at network levels and are subject to network level deductibles and plan limits.
 Paid at 90% after deductible Paid at 60% after deductible